 This position serves at the pleasure of university administration and is exempt from certain P&S policies.

 Iowa State University has partnered with Keeling & Associates in this search process.
 Applications should include a cover letter and resume and must be sent, preferably in PDF format, to recruiting@KeelingAssociates.com.
 The subject line of the email should read “ISU – Director, SCS.”
-Confidential inquiries and nominations should be addressed to Gordon Winsor, Consultant and Director for Executive Search, at firstname.lastname@example.org.
-Applications received by August 16, 2021, will receive full consideration.
-The process will continue until the position is filled.
+Confidential inquiries and nominations should be addressed to Gordon Winsor, Consultant and Director for Executive Search, at email@example.com.
+Review of applications will occur immediately, and the process will continue until the position is filled.

 Iowa State University is a global and culturally diverse university committed to providing an inclusive, equitable, and diverse environment for both learning and employment.
 We know that diversity in experience and perspective is vital to advancing innovation, critical thinking, solving complex problems, and building an inclusive academic community.
 At Iowa State, we translate these values into action by seeking individuals who have experience working with diverse students, colleagues, and constituents.
 The university has an expectation that all employees will demonstrate a contribution to diversity and inclusion as embodied in Iowa State University’s Principles of Community.

 Iowa State University is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, age, religion, sex, sexual orientation, gender identity, genetic information, national origin, marital status, disability, or protected veteran status and will not be discriminated against.
 Inquiries can be directed to the Office of Equal Opportunity, 3410 Beardshear Hall, 515 Morrill Road, 515 294-7612, email firstname.lastname@example.org.